 Wandering Pine is reader-supported.
 When you buy through our links, we may earn an affiliate commission at no additional cost to you.
 Thank you!
 Learn more.

 This weekend is the LOPPET…this Scandinavian word, like ‘Uff Dah’, always brings a smile to my face.
 One of my all-time favorite winter traditions is the Luminary Loppet which is held on a frozen Lake of the Isles in the heart of Uptown Minneapolis.
 The Luminary Loppet is hard to describe, it’s a little like being in a dream.
 Participants either walk, ski or snowshoe around Lake of the Isles taking the beautiful features of the frozen festival: various sizes of ice luminaries located around the lake, the Ice Pyramid, Fire Dancers, Enchanted Forest, Ice-Cropolis, Ice-Henge, Ice-ster Island and plenty of cocoa and treats along the way.
-The evening ends with the REI Luminary Party, featuring live music and Surly beer!
+The evening ends with the REI Luminary Party, featuring live music!